DimitryZH/py-aws-infra-auto/README.md

 ## Project Overview

-This project demonstrates an automated infrastructure deployment for a Python web application using AWS CDK (Cloud Development Kit).
+This project uses AWS Cloud Development Kit (CDK) to automate the deployment and management of AWS infrastructure, enabling Infrastructure as Code (IaC) practices.
 The infrastructure is designed to be scalable, secure, and highly available.

-## Feachures
+## Features

-The project sets up a comprehensive AWS environment for hosting a Python web application.
-It includes:
+The project sets up a comprehensive AWS environment for hosting a Python web application, including:

-- A custom VPC with public, private, and isolated subnets
+- Custom VPC with public, private, and isolated subnets
-- An Amazon RDS Aurora MySQL cluster for database operations
+- Amazon RDS Aurora MySQL cluster
-- An EC2 instance running Amazon Linux 2 for the web server
+- Two EC2 instances running Amazon Linux 2
-- An Application Load Balancer for distributing incoming traffic
+- Application Load Balancer
-- Security groups to control network access
+- Security groups for network access control
 - IAM roles for EC2 instance permissions

 ## Key Components